The manifestly gauge-invariant spectrum of the Minimal Supersymmetric Standard Model: Augmented perturbation theory

 \section{Augmented perturbation theory}

 APT is a straightforward extension of PT \cite{Maas:2017wzi,Maas:2023emb,Dudal:2020uwb,Maas:2020kda,Egger:2017tkd,Maas:2012tj,MPS:unpublished}.
 APT starts, in contrast to PT, by formulating the desired matrix element in the form of manifestly and non-perturbatively gauge-invariant operators.
 In a non-Abelian gauge theory, local operators of this type are necessarily composite.
 Such operators can only carry global quantum numbers.
+They are therefore necessarily distinct from the asymptotic states of PT, which are made of asymptotically separated particles carrying gauge indices.

 Consider an uncharged scalar in the SM.
 The simplest operator will be built from the Higgs doublet field $\phi$, e.\ g.\ $\phi^\dagger(x)\phi(x)$.
 The simplest matrix element will be the connected 2-point correlation function, the propagator.